 3. On-farm shared housing in a large house at reasonable rent is a possibility if there is space available.
 Rent includes heat, A/C, trash, water, and wifi.

 4. 401(k) plan with matching employer contributions is available for helpers who work a minimum of 1000 hours and are employed for at least a year.

 5. Long-term disability coverage is provided for full-time helpers who work at NSO for a year or more.

-If you'd be interested in helping at a farmers' market only, please email a letter of introduction.
+If you'd be interested in helping on a part-time basis only at a farmers' market only, please email a letter of introduction.